farisazny/MAD-Leaf-Disease-Flutter-App/README.md

    - Predicts the type of diseases based on an input image of a leaf.
    - Built locally using Flask; run "Leaf Disease API.py" first.
    - Accessible via Postman using the POST method through the `/predict` route.

+2. **Flutter Predict Page** :white_check_mark:
+   - Develop UI to call the API and display predictions.
+   - Prioritize development due to potential complexity in handling image data.

+3. **Flutter Home Page** [On the Way!]
+   - Develop as the second step to establish the basics of the app.
+   - Introduce users to the app's purpose and objectives.

+4. **Flutter Login Page** [On the Way!]
+   - Authenticate users to access the application.
+   - Develop last to ensure functionality of other features first.

 ## Running the files: